 Sometimes, I don’t get my goal because I also use a trailing stop to manage my trades.

-I hope you learned something today.
+I hope you learned something today about a bull flag.